 A. Yes.
 Ultimately, Vermont independence is a question of political will.
 Is the will of Vermont’s citizens for independence strong enough to overcome the will of the US government to prevent Vermonters from achieving their goal?

 Q. For Vermont independence to be successful, what are the necessary political steps?

 A. The Vermont legislature must be persuaded to authorize a convention of the people to vote on rescinding the petition for statehood approved by the Vermont Assembly in January 1791 and ratified on March 4, 1791.
 To be credible, the vote should pass by at least a two-thirds majority.
-Articles of Secession should then be submitted to the U.S. President, Secretary of State, President of the Senate, and Speaker of the House.
+Articles of Secession should then be submitted to the US President, Secretary of State, President of the Senate, and Speaker of the House.
 Diplomatic recognition should be sought from Canada, Quebec, Mexico, England, France, and the United Nations.
 And then the moment of truth—Vermont would start behaving like an independent nation-state.
+Sign our petition here.

 Long live the “Untied States.”